Lean — The 8 Wastes

 An employee’s role is to follow the orders and execute the work as tasked.
 By not engaging the workers, it becomes difficult to improve processes.

 Identifying and Reducing the Waste

-To identify the waste, one can use Value Stream Mapping (VSM) and start with the end customer.
+To identify the waste, one can use Value Stream Mapping (VSM) ( a Lean Management process) and start with the end customer.
 The manner of working from the back of the end customer perspective to the production process must be followed.
 Even documenting the wastes can be kept in check.
 Continually challenge your team to identify more wastes which will improve processes.
 Engage in the frontline alongside the core workers to bring new ideas in front.
 By focusing on these lean manufacturing wastes, you will be better equipped to pursue growth in stronger operations.